 When it comes to moving in Chicago, there are as many options as there are days of the year!
-If you’re relocating for a job or school, you may not have that much say in exactly when you can move.
+If you’re relocating for a job or school, or even downsizing for retirement, you may not have that much say in exactly when you can move.
 But if you’ve just decided it’s time for a change, you might have some options.
 You may be able to extend your lease for a month or two in order to move at a time that is better for you, or perhaps to find a better option for your new living space.

 Every moving date has its advantages and disadvantages.
 If you have the option to move whenever you want to, it’s worth considering these.
 Perhaps there’s also a slower time of year at your job that might help make the process less stressful.

 Summertime in Chicago is a great time to move!
 The weather is better, and more homes and rentals are on the market.
 August is one of the busiest moving months of the year, when many college students are moving.
 However, you’ll find that if you look for apartments or homes in late April or May, you’ll find a lot more options than if you’re looking in February and March.

 On the downside, it’s less likely you’ll be able to negotiate a better deal for your new home, as more people might be looking at the same homes that you are.
 And unless you book your moving company well in advance, you might not end up with one of the best moving companies in Chicago like Move-tastic!.

 Winter might not be the most ideal time to move in Chicago, but it certainly can be done.
 The professionals at Move-tastic! perform moves all year round, and have the expertise—and street salt!—required to accomplish a safe winter move.
 It is common to tape down floor protection to prevent the slush, salt, dirt, and water of the wintery outdoors from ruining your floors and carpets during your move.